-5.2 Inflow Hydrographs
+Inflow Hydrographs

-- 5.2.1 The inflow hydrographs to be applied to the hydraulic model are generally derived for two simulation scenarios, namely: - Run 1 to determine the 0.5% AEP (200-year) event flood risk along the River Tummel main stem, with the tributary inflows adjusted to be consistent with the main stem storm duration. - Run 2 to determine the 0.5% AEP (200-year) event flood risk along the tributaries, with their inflows consistent with their own critical storm durations coupled with the 50% AEP (2-year) event peak flow occurring in the main stem downstream.
+- 5.1.4 The inflow hydrographs to be applied to the hydraulic model are generally derived for two simulation scenarios, namely, - Run 1 to determine the 0.5% AEP (200-year) event flood risk along the rivers Tay and Tummel main stem, with the tributary inflows adjusted to be consistent with the main stem storm duration. - Run 2 to determine the 0.5% AEP (200-year) event flood risk along the tributaries, with their inflows consistent with their own critical storm durations coupled with the 50% AEP (2-year) event peak flow occurring in the main stem downstream.

-The derivation of design inflow hydrographs for Model IV is described in the following paragraphs.
+The derivation of design inflow hydrographs for Model III is described in the following.